IBM/watson-assistant-multi-bot-agent/README.md

 ## 6. Run the application
-- [Login](https://console.bluemix.net/) to IBM Cloud and go to dashboard.
-The application you deployed should show up and it should be in running state.
+- [Login](https://cloud.ibm.com/) to IBM Cloud and from the dashboard.
+- Click on `Cloud Foundry apps`.
+The application you deployed should be listed and it should be in running state.
 - Click on the application and again click on `Visit App URL`.

 ![VisitAppURL](images/visit_app_url.png)